 Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-If you’ve been charged with theft, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney to fight for you in court, please contact us at or via email at firstname.lastname@example.org.
+If you’re facing an Ohio open container charge, it’s important to know what you’re up against.
+If you have any questions left unanswered, or if you need a competent, experienced Columbus alcohol crime attorney to fight for you in court, contact Luftman, Heck, & Associates at (614) 500-3836, or reach out online today.